Appetizers & Snacks/ fish and seafood/ Pancakes and Crepes/ Savory Breakfast Ideas

 This dish consists of:

 1. Savory crepes – this recipe is similar to French crepes.
 The batter is a little bit thicker here as that is what I prefer for this recipe.
-I also added baking powder to the batter to make the crepes a little bit more fluffy.
+I also added baking powder to the batter to make the crepes a little bit more soft and fluffy.

 2. Smoked salmon – I used cold-smoked salmon here, but you can also use hot-smoked salmon.